Egoroff85/stepik-selenium-python/README.md

 # stepik-selenium-python
-Homeword for stepik course for Selenium + Python test automation
+Homework for stepik course for Selenium + Python test automation